Mahendra Singh Tikait: Lucknow, 1990

 In July 1990, Tikait protested in Lucknow with over two lakh farmers, urging the Government of Uttar Pradesh to concede to the farmers' demand for higher sugarcane prices and heavy rebates in electricity dues.
 The then Janata Dal-controlled government accepted the demands.

 Lucknow, 1992

-In 1992, Tikait was back in Lucknow to stage a month-long sit-in panchayat in pursuance of his demand for writing off farmers' loans up to Rs 10,000.
+In 1992, Tikait was back in Lucknow to stage a month-long sit-in panchayat in pursuance of his demand for writing off farmers' loans up to ₹10,000.
 The same year, he launched a Farmers Land Compensation Movement in Ghaziabad, seeking higher compensation towards the acquired land of farmers.

 Bijnore, 2008 - Remarks against Mayawati

-Tikait was arrested on several occasions, the last being on 2 April 2008 for allegedly making derogatory caste-based remarks against the then Uttar Pradesh Chief Minister Mayawati at a rally in Bijnore on 30 March 2008.
+Tikait was arrested on several occasions, the last being on 2 April 2008 for allegedly making caste-based remarks against the then Uttar Pradesh Chief Minister Mayawati at a rally in Bijnore on 30 March 2008.
 It took a contingent of 6,000 armed policemen to lay a siege around his village for his arrest.
 He was released only after tendering an apology to the Chief Minister.
-When things were back to normal, Mayawati described Tikait, in a condolence message, as a "true and committed leader of farmers".
+Upon his death, Mayawati described Tikait, in a condolence message, as a "true and committed leader of farmers".